nicole-caldwell/nicole-caldwell.github.io/2017-06-15-what-i-learned-from-programmer-parents.md

 ---
-layout: post
+layout: default
-title: What I Learned from Programmer Parents
-permalink: /what-i-learned-from-programmer-parents/
 ---

+# What I Learned from Programmer Parents

 Some people wonder where I got this idea to become a computer programmer.
 Well, my parents both were.
 Here's some lessons from them that I would like to share to spread the wisdom.
 My mom passed away in February 2016 after I wrote this post initially, so I'll try not to modify her section unless I'm editing for clarity or adding memories to it.